olegv142/ArBtn/README.md

 # ArBtn
-Arduino button class with denouncer and long press detection capability.
+Arduino button class with debouncer and long press detection capability.

 Example demonstrates how to use it with Timer1 interrupts.